Top 6 Things to Do in Bend Oregon — Outdoor Adventures and Tours

 1. Hiking and Rock Climbing at Smith Rock State Park

 Smith Rock is one of Oregon’s Natural Wonders.
-Millions of years ago, a combination of volcanic, sizmic, glacier movement carved this dramatic landscape in the high desert.
+Millions of years ago, a combination of volcanic, seismic, and glacial movement carved this dramatic landscape in the high desert.
 Located 35 minutes outside of Bend, this iconic destination is renowned for its towering rock formations, deep river canyons, and panoramic vistas.
+For those interested in adventures in Bend, Oregon, Smith Rock State Park has some of the best access to outdoor activities and stunning views in the region.
 Trails wind through rugged terrain, offering hikers of all levels the chance to explore the park's diverse landscape and groves of juniper.

-From leisurely strolls along the Crooked River to challenging ascents up Misery Ridge, there are plenty of hiking trails to choose from.
-Smith Rock is also one of the top rock climbing destinations in the Pacific NorthWest.
-Smith Rock is known as the birthplace of sport climbing in the U.S. perfectly formed solid walls of rock make for an ideal scenario for belay climbing or bouldering.
+From strolls along the Crooked River to challenging ascents up Misery Ridge, there are plenty of hiking trails to choose from.
+Smith Rock is also one of the top rock climbing destinations in the Pacific Northwest.
+If you're looking for outdoor activities in Bend, rock climbing at Smith Rock is an unforgettable experience for adventure and thrill seekers of all levels.
+Smith Rock is known as the birthplace of sport climbing in the U.S., with perfectly formed, solid walls of rock that make for an ideal scenario for belay climbing or bouldering.

-For hiking: it can be as easy as walking down a dirt path for about a quarter mile, to as difficult as traversing up rugged and rocky trails.
+For hiking, it can be as easy as walking down a dirt path for about a quarter mile, or as difficult as traversing up rugged and rocky trails.
 There’s something for everybody.
 There’s even a paved pathway from the parking lot to the first and primary viewpoint, making Smith Rock State Park fully enjoyable and accessible.

 2. Travel with First Nature Tours

 First Nature Tours is an LGBTQ+ owned and operated outdoor adventure company with a variety of tours from white-water rafting, thrilling hikes, and camping adventures.
+For outdoor lovers, First Nature Tours offers unique adventures in Bend, Oregon, including whitewater rafting and hiking tours that provide a fun and adrenaline-packed experience.
 Check out a few of their top tour offerings in Central Oregon and Bend below:

 Image courtesy of First Nature Tours

 A 6-day outdoor adventure that includes exhilarating activities such as whitewater rafting and an optional bungee jumping experience, in addition to relaxing and rejuvenating activities like yoga in the park and a sunset picnic.
+This 6-day tour combines fun outdoor activities in the summer with scenic relaxation, making it perfect for anyone looking for adventure and downtime.
 This tour is perfect for outdoor adventure enthusiasts!

 Image courtesy of Wanderlust Tours